Aurore (2005 film): Synopsis

 Aurore Gagnon, born in 1909 to Marie-Anne Caron and Télesphore Gagnon, is the second child of the couple.
 During the first nine years of her life, Aurore enjoys a happy life; her mother often calls her "little ray of sunshine".

 During the fall of 1917, Aurore's mother develops tuberculosis.
 She is brought to the hospital for several months, and doctors conclude she will never recover.
 Plans are made to give custody of Aurore and her sister Marie-Jeanne to Télesphore and his cousin's widow, Marie-Anne Houde (often simply referred to as Télesphore's cousin in the movie), with whom he had fallen in love.

 During a visit to Marie-Anne Houde before she goes into hospital, Aurore's mother finds one of Marie-Anne's children locked inside a wooden structure.
 This alerts her that Marie-Anne might not treat her children well; later on in the hospital, she becomes hysterical and tearfully pleads with her father not to let Télesphore's cousin-in-law near her children.
-The priest of the local church Father Leduc, finding out about the living state of Télesphore, his family and the fact that he has been constantly ignoring Marie-Anne Caron's health, forces Télesphore to visit her in hospital.
+The priest of the local church, Father Leduc, upon finding out about the living state of Télesphore, his family and the fact that he has been constantly ignoring Marie-Anne Caron's health, forces Télesphore to visit her in hospital.
 By that point however, Marie-Anne Caron has become so distraught from the news given prior that she has been driven to madness, to the point where she begins depressingly humming and begins showing signs of false memory, calling Télesphore "Charles" and talking about an unconfirmed sister not visiting her as an example (She could be referring to Marie-Anne Houde but that is not clarified).
 This increases her deterioration and results in her having to be moved to another room with a restraint around her hand, as her madness became so severe that she tried inflicting self harm by attempting to cut off her ring finger.
 Télesphore leaves in a haste from the sight of his now mentally-disturbed former wife.
 This would be the last time they interact with each other.

 During these events, Aurore sees her father kissing Marie-Anne.
 The girl accuses him of never having loved her mother and trying to replace her.
 Before Télesphore can discipline Aurore, her older sister Marie-Jeanne steps in and tries to reason with her.
 Aurore says that she intends to tell their mother what's going on, but Marie-Jeanne dissuades her from doing so, saying that their mother's illness has affected her mind, referring to the last visit between her mother and father.
 Later that night, Aurore writes a letter to her mother saying how much she misses her.
 She walks out into the pouring rain to deliver the letter, but she collapses just outside the house.